 I love it when company stops by on an ordinary day!
 While you’re visiting, you might enjoy learning a few insider secrets from my Super Frequently Asked Questions:

-A: Before We Were Yours is officially a USA Today Bestseller and a People magazine People Pick!
-Foreign editions are hitting the shelves in fourteen countries and Parade magazine called the book “One of the summer’s best reads.”
-It’s been an exciting summer so far and I’m incredibly grateful to the readers and media outlets who have supported this book.
+A: Before We Were Yours is officially a long-term New York Times Bestseller, having remained on the list over six months!
+Thanks to votes from readers worldwide, the novel was also selected as the 2017 Goodreads Choice winner for Historical Fiction.
+Foreign editions are hitting the shelves in over thirty-five countries.
+It’s been an exciting year and I’m incredibly grateful to the readers and media outlets who have supported this book.
 If you’re visiting my cyber porch for the first time be sure to sign up for the newsletter, so you’ll know about upcoming giveaways and news!

 “For readers of Orphan Train and The Nightingale—an engrossing new novel, inspired by a true story.
 Before We Were Yours brilliantly fictionalizes and brings to life one of America’s most notorious scandals.”